FreeCell Online – Play the FreeCell Card Game

 • Drag & drop: Move a single card or a valid sequence between piles.

-• Click-to-best-move: Click a card to auto–perform the best available move (priority: foundation, a strong tableau placement, then free cell if helpful).
+• Click-to-best-move: Click a card to auto–perform the best available move.

 • Undo: Use the Undo buttons to step back if you make a mistake.